AmX3/Morse-Code-Translator/README.md

 -   Reversing key and value and putting it in a new object using the global variable
 -   To match our keys, english input value has been changed to lowercase
--   Replaced the space in english words with a / using regex
 -   Split each word into distinct letters and returned the corresponding morsecode depending on its matching key
 -   Joined the letters together to form a single word
--   Joined the words together with a / as seen in Morse Code behaviour

 ### Morse Code to English Conversion